jlevy/og-equity-compensation/README.md

   shares actually vest.
   So, if you want to immediately exercise an option and file a Section 83(b) election, and you might have liquidity soon, it’s better if you can have it be an NSO.

-🚧 Although we refer to “restricted stock awards” in this section and once in 83b, so clarify that choice as well.
-We refer to “restricted stock” many times but its defining occurrence does not include a secondary referent of “restricted stock award.”

 ### The AMT trap